dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 - `-n <number>` : port number to return alongside the discovered IP addresses
 - `[-i <number>]` : optional Network Interface Device Index, `0` by default
 - `[-p]` : optional parameter telling plugin to return `Public` IP addresses of matching instances instead of default `Private`
+- `[-r <region>]` : optional parameter telling plugin to look in a specified AWS Region, vs. the same one where vTM with this plugin is running
 - `[-g]` : optional parameter telling Plugin to download and install its dependencies, `jq` and `aws`

 ### Filters